awsdocs/aws-doc-sdk-examples/resources/clients/react/elwing/README.md

 ### Add a plugin manually

-If you want to create a plugin manually instead of using the script, you can do so.
+You can choose to create a plugin manually instead of using the script.

 1. Create a new folder in the plugins directory.
 For example, `my-plugin`.
-2. Add an `index.ts` file to the folder and populate it using the below as an example.
+2. Add an `index.ts` file to the folder.
+Refer to the following example to populate the file.

 ```javascript
 const MyPlugin = {